Frequently Asked Questions

 There is not a set limit; projects are evaluated relative to the organization’s ability to meet an outlined need.
 During the past 3-4 years, the average program grant range has been $5,000 - $40,000.
 Grant award amounts also depend on the overall number of quality proposals received by the NAMM Foundation, and the availability of grant funds available per year, as determined by the NAMM Foundation Board of Directors.
-If invited to apply, we encourage you to request NAMM Foundation support for a reasonably low percentage of total project costs; total project costs should be shared with other funders and potential earned income.
+If invited to apply, we encourage you to request NAMM Foundation support for a reasonably low percentage of total project costs; total project costs should be shared with other funders and potentially earned income.

 What is the number of NAMM Foundation grant awards given each year?

-The number of grants awarded is relative to the number of quality proposals received and availability of grant funds.
+The number of grants awarded is relative to the number of quality proposals received and the availability of grant funds.

 Are NAMM Foundation grants renewable?
 Does NAMM Foundation fund multi-year grants?

 The NAMM Foundation does not offer renewable nor multi-year grants; all current grantees must reapply annually for continuing support.
 Currently funded programs will be considered only if all requirements of the grant have been met.
 Funding will be awarded for one-year projects; narrative and financial reports will be due from funded programs on December 31 and July 31.
-If a new grant is awarded, first grant payment is made only upon completion of required reports.
+If a new grant is awarded, the first grant payment is made only upon completion of required reports.